rust-project-primer/book/README.md

 ## Development

+In order to clone this repository, you need to have `git-lfs` setup.

 This book uses Nix to make sure you have the right versions of the dependencies needed to build it.
 If you don't already have Nix, install it.
 Using [Determinate](https://docs.determinate.systems/) is the recommended way to do